robertvunabandi/6036/README.md

 # README

 Various Machine Learning related algorithms from MIT 6.036 Intro to ML class.
-All code snippets are written in `Python 3` syntax.
+All code snippets are written in `Python3` syntax.

-# ALGORITHMS
+# NOTES

-## Notes

 Algorithms are listed in order of how they were introduced throughout the course.